-RECORLEV (levoketoconazole) is being evaluated in SONICS, a phase 3 trial for patients with endogenous Cushing’s syndrome.
+RECORLEV (levoketoconazole) is being evaluated in LOGICS and SONICS, phase 3 trials for patients with endogenous Cushing’s syndrome.
 Originally developed as a potential treatment for patients with diabetes, Strongbridge pivoted the focus of clinical development for RECORLEV (levoketoconazole) to treatment of endogenous Cushing’s syndrome in 2012.
 Read more about RECORLEV (levoketoconazole).